alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Fixed reactivity bug where an error could occur when a previously selected record was no longer included in the current record collection
 -   Fixed bug where record selections would be cleared when filters were cleared
 -   PR#1575 - Fernando-Fernandez - If keyfield is a field that doesn't actually exist, don't identify every record as selected
+-   Fixed bug where reactive collection processors would fail trying to read the selected rows collection when a lookup field was included

 ## 09/29/24 -  Eric Smith -     Version 4.3.1 & 4.3.2
 **Updates:**